 Recent evidence includes the story of a 31-year-old man from England who developed a potentially life-threatening infection after the tip of a cotton swab lodged in his ear canal.
 The infection first hurt his hearing, the moved to the lining of his brain, causing neurological symptoms.
 All of this culminated in a seizure and being rushed to the hospital, Live Science reported.

 The man actually showed symptoms well before the seizure, with pain and discharge from his left ear and headaches on the left side of his head severe enough to make him vomit, the report said.
 And then he had difficulty recalling people's names, according to Live Science, which reported:

 RELATED READ: Beware the neti pot: Woman died from brain-eating amoeba

-The best way to safely remove ear wax at home, according to Very Well Health, begins by softening the wax.
-To do so, use an eyedropper to apply a few drops of baby oil, mineral oil, glycerin or hydrogen peroxide in your ear canal twice a day for no more than four to five days.
-Then, after a day or two, when the wax is softened, use a rubber-bulb syringe to gently squirt warm (body temperature) water into your ear canal.
+- Use warm water.
+After a day or two, when the wax is softened, use a rubber-bulb syringe to gently squirt warm (body temperature) water into your ear canal.
 Tilt your head and pull your outer ear up and back to straighten your ear canal.
 When finished irrigating, tip your head to the side to let the water drain out.

-It’s also worth noting that doctors and the United States Food and Drug Association (FDA) also warn against using earwax candles.
+It’s also worth noting that doctors and the United States Food and Drug Association also warn against using earwax candles.